 Select one object, then hold down the Shift key and select the others you want to include in the group.
 The bounding box expands to include all the selected objects.

 With the objects selected, hover the mouse pointer over one of the objects and choose Format > Group > Group from the Menu bar or right-click and choose Group > Group from the pop-up menu.

+Note